ri1ey02/Javascript/README.md

 # Javascript
-Some project written in Javascript
+Some projects written in Javascript

+1: Calculator